youseedk/dna/src/docs/01-Components/06-Feedback/04-spinner.md

 If you are unsure where to place the spinner, place it where you want the user's attention to be when loading is finished.
 Only show a spinner if the expected wait time is more than a second.
-Add a minimum of 100s of delay to mitigate lots of unnecessary spinners showing up at the same time.